The Definitive Illinois Legal Malpractice Insurance Article

 See the example below for a Retroactive Date example:

-Note: Had the attorney assumed that Policy A covered this mistake and not purchases Policy C – he would have been without coverage.
+Note: Had the attorney assumed that Policy A covered this mistake and not purchased Policy C – he would have been without coverage.
 Coverage A expired without notice of the claim being made and therefore would not provide coverage.
 Read more here.

 The Endorsements: Policy Options can make a big difference!